 In this way, it doesn’t really matter how accurate our memories are.
 All that matters is that we have a story of our past in our heads that creates that part of the sense of who we are, our sense of self.
 And rather than using 100% accurate versions of our memories to do this, it’s actually easier to use fuzzy memories and fill in the details on the fly in one way or another to fit the version of our ‘selves’ that we’ve created and come to accept.

 Maybe you remember that your brother and his friends used to pick on you a lot and it really hurt sometimes.
 To you, this explains why you’re a bit neurotic and anxious and self-conscious.
-But maybe it didn’t hurt you as much you think it did.
-Maybe when you remember when your brother picked on you, you take the emotions you’re feeling now and pile them on to those memories — emotions that are neurotic and anxious and self-conscious — even though those emotions might not have much to do with your brother picking on you.
+But maybe it didn’t hurt you as much as you think it did.
+Maybe when you remember your brother picking on you way back when, you take the emotions you’re feeling now and pile them on to those memories—emotions that are neurotic and anxious and self-conscious—even though those emotions might not have much to do with your brother picking on you at all.

 Only now, this memory of your brother being mean and making you feel bad all the time, whether true or not, fits with your identity of a slightly neurotic, anxious person which, in turn, keeps you from doing things that might cause embarrassment and more pain in your life.
 Essentially, it justifies the strategies you use to get through the day.

 And so you might be asking, “Well, Mark, are you saying that ‘who I think I am’ is just a bunch of made up ideas between my ears?”

 7. ‘You’ Aren’t Who You think You Are